Saxe-Weimar-Eisenach: History

 The duchies of Saxe-Weimar and Saxe-Eisenach had been ruled in personal union by the same branch of the House of Wettin since 1741, after the Eisenach line had died out upon the death of Duke Wilhelm Heinrich.
 The first Duke of the personal union was Ernest Augustus I, who built the Belvedere Palace in Weimar.
-His son Ernest Augustus II reigned for only three years, and died at the age of 20 years.
+His son Ernest Augustus II reigned for only three years, and died at the age of 20.
 At the age of 18, he married the Brunswick Princess Anna Amalia, one year his junior and a niece of King Frederick the Great of Prussia.
 A year later she gave birth to her son, Charles Augustus and after another year, when she was already a widow, to her son Constantine.

 As Dowager Duchess Anna Amalia actively took up the regency, with the approval of the Empress Maria Theresa and the support of her ethical Minister Baron von Fritsch.
-As educator for her sons, she employed the poet Christoph Martin Wieland, who was a professor at the university of Erfurt.
+As educator for her sons, she employed the poet Christoph Martin Wieland, who was a professor at the University of Erfurt.

 At 18 years of age, Charles Augustus married Princess Louise of Hesse-Darmstadt.
 He employed the poet Johann Wolfgang von Goethe, with whom he soon became friends.
 Goethe, in turn, invited the authors Johann Gottfried Herder and Friedrich Schiller to Weimar, thus laying the foundation for the Weimar Classicism circle, which was supported in the background by Anna Amalia.
 Later regents would see it as main task to guard this heritage.

 In 1804 Duke Charles Augustus' eldest son and heir Charles Frederick married Maria Pavlovna Romanova, sister of Emperor Alexander I of Russia, a conjugal union which decisively promoted the rise of the Ernestine Saxe-Weimar dynasty.
 It also gave the duchy some protection during the turmoil of the Napoleonic Wars.
 Though at first an ally of Prussia in the Napoleonic War of the Fourth Coalition, Duke Charles Augustus escaped his deposition by joining the Confederation of the Rhine on 15 December 1806.

 After the official merger in 1809, the Duchy of Saxe-Weimar-Eisenach consisted of the separate districts around the capital Weimar in the north and Eisenach in the west.
 Thanks to their Russian connection, the duchy gained substantially from the Congress of Vienna in 1815.
 In the east, it gained most of the Neustädter Kreis (Neustadt district; 629 km2) from the Kingdom of Saxony.
 It also received most of the Principality of Erfurt, which had been an exclave of Mainz before the war and a directly administered French fief under occupation.
 It further gained smaller possessions, such as Blankenhain and Kranichfeld.
-In the Rhön area, the Eisenacher Oberland was created from adjacent former parts of Hesse-Kassel and territories held by the secularized Fulda monastery.
-Finally, the country was raised to a Grand Duchy.
+In the Rhön area, the Eisenacher Oberland was created from adjacent former parts of Hesse-Kassel and territories held by the secularized Princely Abbey of Fulda.
+Finally, the country was raised to a grand duchy – as the only branch of the Ernestine line of the House of Wettin, which had several reigning dukes but only one grand duke.
+The Albertine line simultaneously attained the rank of kings of Saxony.